Learn cPanel

 How to Edit or Delete DNS Records

-• Name - the name of the record.
+• Name - Under this column, you will see the name of the record.
 The values here are any valid domains/subdomains.

-• Class - this is the namespace where your DNS record lives.
-Typically here you will see only the IN value which is an indicator for the Internet namespace.
+• Class - Under this column, you will see the namespace where your DNS record lives.
+Typically, here, you will see only the IN value, which is an indicator for the Internet namespace.

-• Type - the type of DNS record.
+• Type - Under this column, you will see the type of DNS record.

-• Record - the value of the DNS record.
+• Record - Under this column, cPanel will display the value of the DNS record.
 Depending on the record's type, the value can be either a domain name and IP address, a text value, or an integer value.

 Finally, for each record, there will be a set of actions you can take - the "EDIT" and "DELETE" actions which we will explain in the next few lines of this tutorial.

-To edit any of the records in the DNS zone, please click on the "EDIT" button for the DNS record you would like to edit.
+To edit any of the records in the DNS zone, please click on the "EDIT" button corresponding to the DNS record you would like to edit.

 Depending on the DNS record type, cPanel will display different editing options.
 You will be able to edit the record's name, type and value.
 Once you are ready with the edits please click on the "SAVE RECORD" button.